Reviewed by Dr Julia Sumner, Specialist in Surgery

 - Liver biopsy

-- Chylothorax (removal of lymph from around the lungs)
+- Chylothorax (treatment of lymph accumulating in the chest cavity)

 - Pericardectomy (removal of heart membrane)